Training-Free Label Space Alignment for Universal Domain Adaptation: Results

 This section includes sensitivity analyses of hyperparameters during the alignment process, scalability evaluations relative to backbone size, learning dynamics during self-training, and analyses of trade-offs related to source sample usage.

-\paragraph{Sensitivity Analysis for Hyperparameters in TLSA} We analyze the sensitivity of our hyperparameters, $k$, in the top-$k$ prediction within the label-space alignment pipeline and $\epsilon$ in frequency-based noisy candidate filtering.
-The results are presented in Table~\ref{tab:k}.
+{\textbf{Sensitivity Analysis for Hyperparameters in TLSA.}} We analyze the sensitivity of our hyperparameters, $k$, in the top-$k$ prediction within the label space alignment pipeline and $\epsilon$ in frequency-based noisy candidate filtering.
+The results are presented in Tab.~\ref{tab:k}.
 The experiments on the DomainNet dataset determined the optimal value based on average performance.

 Specifically, we performed a sensitivity analysis on the $k$ value used for top-$k$ predictions in Step 2 (semantic label alignment) of the filtering pipeline.
 Our pipeline consistently outperformed other UniDA methods, leading us to select $k=5$ for its robustness across various configurations.